 Main Fountain Shows are at the following times: Daily at 11:00 am; 1:00, 3:00 & 5:00 pm, Thursdays–Saturdays at 7:00 pm

-What are your favorite Philly date nights for the summer season?
+What are your favorite date night in Philly for the summer season?
 If you live elsewhere, what’s your favorite summer spot in your city?